brongh/Alternate-FTL/README.md

 -> Get Weapons to work first.
 Then two spaceships will start shooting at each other mindlessly.

 - Stage 2
--> Get repair function online.
-So players would actually be able to do something.

-- Stage 3
 -> Get Shields to work.
 If it works, two spaceships with shields will start shooting at each other.

+- Stage 3
+-> Get Defense mods to work, so not all attacks will hit its target.

 - Stage 4
--> Get Defense mods to work, so not all attacks will hit its target.
+-> Get damaged status online.
+Meaning: damaged modules wouldn't work.

+- Stage 5
+-> Get repair function online.
+So players would actually be able to do something.

+Progress
+- Stage 1 - completed
+- Stage 2 - completed
+- stage 3 - completed
+- stage 4 - completed
+- additional functions --> added random damage modifier to randomise damage dealt. e.g. 100 damge +/- 20%.